kindone/cppproptest/README.md

 #### Static code analysis

-* Analyzes the (source) code in deductive fashion
+* Analyzes the code in deductive fashion, examining every possible code path
 * Does not require to execute the code
   * Can find defects that are not in usual control paths
   * Might lacks precision of outcomes because actual execution context is not considered
 * May raise false alarms
 * Highly depends on strength of its deduction engine
   * Deducing for complex runtime scenarios is limited